-OK, because I have one more question, so that's good.
+OK, I have one more question.
 As a guy that's coming from outside the Arctic bubble and having just begun working on these issues, I guess working on them for almost about one year now, I was hoping maybe Julia or Admiral McAllister could take this on, maybe somebody else.

-But it seems to me like there are just so many different federal agencies working on this issue, just so many have a piece of it.
-And I was wondering is the approach integrated?
+It seems to me like there are just so many different federal agencies working on this issue, just so many have a piece of it.
+I was wondering, is the approach integrated?
 Are there better ways to go about this?
 To what extent is it a too-many-cooks-in-the-kitchen issue, if at all?

-GOURLEY: So you've asked one of the most important and common questions asked, Paul, by lots of people out there.
-And actually, the last administration did attempt, a couple of the agencies who play in the Arctic, the Arctic Research Commission and I'm trying to remember who else, put together an organogram of all of the agencies.
-There are at least half-adozen executive branch departments and all of their sub agencies, together it's 25 to 30.
-And to piece it all together and connect all the dots was very challenging.
-And it's a fascinating looking chart actually.
+Ms. GOURLEY.
+You've asked one of the most important and common questions asked, Paul, by lots of people out there.
+And actually, the last administration did attempt, a couple of the agencies who play in the Arctic, the Arctic Research Commission and I'm trying to remember who else, to put together an organogram of all of the agencies.
+There are at least half-a-dozen executive branch departments and all of their subagencies, together it's 25 to 30.
+To piece it all together and connect all the dots was very challenging.
+And it's a fascinating-looking chart, actually.

-I don't know that there are too many cooks in the kitchen because the fact that there are so many agencies actually doesn't equate to too many bodies or too much disruption.
+I don't know that there are too many cooks in the kitchen, because the fact that there are so many agencies actually doesn't equate to too many bodies or too much disruption.
 We actually function amazingly well at the working level.
 We have monthly collaboration, and the last administration had a higher-level similar interagency body at the political level.
-And it's actually all worked amazingly well for as many cooks as there are in the kitchen here.
+And it's all worked amazingly well for as many cooks as there are in the kitchen here.

-Personally, and I'm not saying this with any bias, but just purely from observation through the Arctic Council and working with the other Arctic states, I feel like the U.S. government weirdly enough hangs together better and has more coordination than most of the other states, which is odd, given how big we are, but we actually do collaborate quite well.
+Personally-and I'm not saying this with any bias, but just purely from observation through the Arctic Council and working with the other Arctic states-I feel like the U.S. Government weirdly enough hangs together better and has more coordination than most of the other states.
+Which is odd, given how big we are, but we actually do collaborate quite well.
 That's not to say we couldn't do it better.
 We certainly could always do things better, but it's a pretty small federal community, even though it's a large number of agencies.
 And it's pretty well-integrated.
 We'll have to see how it continues.

-MASSARO: Great to hear.
+Mr. MASSARO.
+Great to hear.